The annual percentage yield (APY) is the interest rate earned on an investment in one year, including compounding interest.

 After the second month, your investment will have earned a second month of interest at 6%.
 However, this interest is earned on both your initial investment as well as your $5 interest earned last month.

 Therefore, your return this month will be greater than last month because your investment basis will be higher.
 Your investment will now be worth $1,010.03 ($1,005 * (1 + .06/12)).
-Notice that the interest earned this second month is $5.03, which is different from the $5.00 from last month.
+Notice that the interest earned this second month is $5.03, which is greater than the $5.00 from last month.

 After the third month, your investment will earn interest on the $1,000, the $5.00 earned from the first month, and the $5.03 earned from the second month.
 This demonstrates the concept of compound interest: the monthly amount earned will continually increase as long as the APY doesn't decrease and the investment principal is not reduced.

 Banks in the U.S. are required to include the APY when they advertise their interest-bearing accounts.
-That tells potential customers exactly how much money a deposit will earn if it is deposited for 12 months.
+That tells potential customers exactly how much money a deposit will earn if it is deposited for 12 months, making it easy to compare high-yield savings accounts, CDs, money market accounts, and other products.

 Variable APY vs. Fixed APY

-Savings or checking accounts may have either a variable APY or fixed APY.
-A variable APY is one that fluctuates and changes with macroeconomic conditions, while a fixed APY does not change (or changes much less frequently).
+Savings and checking accounts may have either a variable or fixed APY.
+A variable APY can be changed by the financial institution at any time; they usually fluctuate with macroeconomic conditions.
+A fixed APY does not change (or changes much less frequently).

 One type of APY isn't necessarily better than the other.
-While locking into a fixed APY sounds appealing, it could also mean missing out when the Federal Reserve is raising rates and APYs increase each month.
+While locking into a fixed APY sounds appealing, it could also mean missing out on higher rates if the Federal Reserve increases rates and APYs rise.
+But if rates drop, locking in a long-term fixed-rate CD, for example, could be a wise more.

 APY and Risk

-In general, investors are usually awarded higher yields when they take on greater risk or agree to make sacrifices.
-The same can be said regarding the APY of checking and savings accounts and certificates of deposit.
+Generally, investors are awarded higher yields when they take on greater risk or agree to make sacrifices.
+The same can be said for the APY of checking and savings accounts, as well as certificates of deposit.

-When a consumer holds money in a checking account, the consumer is asking to have their money on demand to pay for expenses.
-At a given notice, the consumer may need to pull out their debit card, buy groceries, and draw down their checking account.
-For this reason, checking accounts often have the lowest APY because there is no risk or sacrifice for the consumer.
+When a consumer holds money in a checking account, they're asking to have their money on demand to pay for expenses.
+At any time, they may need to buy groceries or pay other expenses, drawing from their account.
+For this reason, checking accounts often have the lowest APYs because there is no risk or sacrifice for the consumer.

-In addition, when consumers hold a certificate of deposit, they agree to sacrifice liquidity and access to funds in return for a higher APY.
-The consumer can't use or spend the money in a CD without paying a penalty.
-The APY on a CD is often the highest as the consumer is being rewarded for sacrificing immediate access to their funds.
+Going even further, when consumers hold a certificate of deposit, they agree to sacrifice liquidity and access to funds in return for a higher APY.
+CDs usually have an early withdrawal penalty, so consumers are incentivized to leave the money untouched for the entire term.
+The APYs on CDs are often the highest as the consumer is being rewarded for sacrificing immediate access to their funds.

 Frequently Asked Questions (FAQs)